- Optimizely Web Experimentation

 The conditions evaluate to false

-To tell Optimizely to remove all changes when the page deactivates, select Undo changes when this Page deactivates:
+If you also want Optimizely to remove previously applied changes when the page deactivates, select Undo changes when this page deactivates:

-Changes made with the Visual Editor is removed
+Changes made with the Visual Editor are removed

 Variation CSS is reverted

 Note: extensions are only available for web projects